digamesystems/LIDAR/src/esp32_ttminiplus_sd_ds3231/README.md

 ### Overview:

 At startup, program parameters are read from a configuration file, CONFIG.TXT found on the micro SD card.
 These may be changed by editing the file.
-File format is a simple text file contiaining the following parameters:
+File format is simple text contiaining the following parameters:

     device name  -- User Defined
     distance threshold -- Less than this distance detected by the LIDAR sensor counts as vehicle 'presence'